stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 his throat was in very poor condition; but in his hoarse whisper there was a quality so vaguely disturbing that Mr. Ward could not banish it from his mind.

-  Now definitely leagued together to do all they could toward the youth&rsquo;s mental salvation, Mr. Ward and Dr. Willett set about collecting every scrap of data which the case might afford.
+  Now definitely leagued together to do all they could toward the youth's mental salvation, Mr. Ward and Dr. Willett set about collecting every scrap of data which the case might afford.
 Pawtuxet gossip was the first item they studied, and this was relatively easy to glean since both had friends in that region.
-Dr. Willett obtained the most rumours because people talked more frankly to him than to a parent of the central figure, and from all he heard he could tell that young Ward&rsquo;s life had become indeed a strange one.
+Dr. Willett obtained the most rumours because people talked more frankly to him than to a parent of the central figure, and from all he heard he could tell that young Ward's life had become indeed a strange one.
 Common tongues would not dissociate his household from the vampirism of the previous summer, while the nocturnal comings and goings of the motor trucks provided their share of dark speculation.
 Local tradesmen spoke of the queerness of the orders brought them by the evil-looking mulatto, and in particular of the